 Our Learning Platform is used as a Home Learning Platform for you to log on and see the work we are doing in class.
 This can also be used to send staff messages and vice versa.

 We also use Marvellous Me as a system to receive positive messages and ‘badges’ about our learning and for staff to send out messages and reminders.

 We set weekly spelling lists on a Monday to practise for a Friday Check and weekly KIRFs.
 There will also be a piece of written work with a Maths or English focus.
 A ‘Talking Homework’ is set weekly to provide children with the opportunity to talk about an aspect of their learning relating to that week.
-Children are also given a log-in to access Timestable Rockstars and Sumdog to practise their arithmetic skills and really improve their recall of timestables.
-We also use Reading Plus as an extra tool to support children in developing their comprehension skills and this can also be accessed at home via an individual log-in.
+Children are also given a log-in to access Times Tables Rockstars and Sumdog to practise their arithmetic skills and really improve their recall of times tables.